SivasankarThalavai/java-xml-json-practices/README.md

 # java-xml-json-practices
-XML to JSON and JSON to XML conversion using JAXB
+XML to Object and Object to XML conversion using JAXB Object to JSON and JSON to Object